shaimaa-hshalaby/Angular_Guide/09-Angular Forms/README.md

    ```
    > It would not work if you did not set the name attribute for the form control

 4. Add validation to your form controls using Angular's built-in validators or by creating custom validators.
-You can use directives such as required, minLength, and pattern to enforce validation rules.
+You can use directives such as required, minLength, and pattern to enforce validation rules. check the built-in validator list from [here](#built-in-validators)

 Use the ngModel directive to bind form controls to properties in your component class.
 This allows you to access the form control's value and perform validation.